Research Scouts

 Frequently Asked Questions

-Harnessing the momentum of Research Scouts year one, up to 20 Research Scouts will be selected and given 12 months to make a single award of $150,000 or two awards of $75,000 to Medical School scientists with compelling, new ideas.
+Harnessing the momentum of the Research Scouts 2023 Program, up to 20 Research Scouts are selected and given 12 months to make a single award of $150,000 or two awards of $75,000 to Medical School scientists with compelling, new ideas.
+These awardees are known as "Scout Scholars."

 Ideally, the types of ideas that may be funded don’t fit or are too early for traditional funding criteria and, if an idea does come to fruition, it may…